Recovering from Psychological Wounds

 Regardless of the issues for which clients initially seek relief, most people are suffering from inner wounds that are causing their outward symptoms.
 Estimates from large research studies suggest that about 70% of people in the U.S. grow up in situations, in which at least some of the psychological or physical needs for healthy child development were not met.
 Those situations range from: (1) the widespread lack of understanding of well-meaning parents regarding the psychological needs of growing children; to (2) the difficulties of poverty, illness or death of a parent or sibling, of a natural disaster, or of other less obvious traumas; to (3) the blatant unthinkable neglect or physical, sexual and psychological abuses that so many people experience in or out of their childhood homes.
 Once a person seeks help from a therapist, years may have passed since the seeds of their present complaints were sown.

-How therapy makes a differencewaterfall content
+How therapy makes a difference

 The degree of psychological damage and the extent of a person’s discomfort generally determine the nature and length of therapeutic assistance.
 In most cases of psychological wounding, it is not necessary to spend extensive lengths of time focused on past experiences.
 Some people find sufficient relief of their symptoms, by learning how to modify their current thinking and behaviors.
 Many others come to recognize rather quickly the connection between their present feelings and reactions, and earlier experiences in which anxiety, depression, or numbing their feelings in some way became a way of life for them.
 Those with less extreme psychological damage can use that awareness to effect changes in their reactions to current stressors fairly quickly.